Sums, Differences and Dilates

 \end{proof}

-Similarly, one of the first things you might think to look for a counterexample to Question~\ref{Q:log 4 over log 3} is a "2-Sidon" set (ie one where $|A+2\cdot A|$ is as large as it can be).
-An easy way to construct such sets is a subset of the Hypercube $\{0, 1\}^n$.
-We can show that such sets in fact satisfy the condition of Question~\ref{Q:log 4 over log 3}
+Similarly, a natural candidate for a counterexample to Question~\ref{Q:log 4 over log 3} is a ``2-Sidon" set (i.e., one where $|A+2\cdot A|$ is as large as possible).
+An easy way to construct such sets is as subsets of the hypercube $\{0, 1\}^n$.
+But it follows from Theorem 2.3 of~\cite{Green} that such sets in fact satisfy the condition of Question~\ref{Q:log 4 over log 3}.